How to Get a Service Dog

 Service dog fundraising for independence

-Service dogs can change your life and expand your world, offering independence, security, and love.
+Service dogs can change your life and expand your world with benefits including independence, security, and love.
 If you need financial help bringing your canine companion home, we’d love to lend a hand.
 Sign up to create your fundraiser and start animal fundraising today.
+Once created, don’t forget to share it via email and social media!